HumlabLu/minerva-rs/README.md

 Simple RAG system written in Rust.
 It uses `fastembed-rs` to create embeddings for the vector database.
 The vector database is implemented using `oasysdb`.
+There is a second database, implemented using `tantivy`, which can store plain text documents which can be retrieved with a keyword search.
 Texts are split into chunks using `text-splitter`.
 The Candle library is used to run the models (which can be downloaded from huggingface).
 Alternatively, Ollama can be used to generate answers.

 The system runs locally, no data is uploaded or stored online.

-There is a second database, implemented using `tantivy`, which can store plain text documents which can be retrieved with a keyword search.
-This is still work in progress.

 ## Notes